10 Best Linux Text Editors You Must Try in 2025

 3. IntelliJ IDEA

 IntelliJ IDEA is an excellent integrated development environment for Java and Kotlin.
-It serves best when used for Android development because it gives you an option right from the editor to install the Android SDK with a virtual device.
+It serves best when used for Android development.
+That’s because it gives you an option right from the editor to install the Android SDK with a virtual device.
 That said, you could also use IntelliJ for beginner Java or Kotlin projects.
 It also comes with two automation tools named Maven and Gradle.

 ProsCons